DexterHuang/Arclight-City/update-log.md

 ### 0.0.60

+-  Fixed Auto Gather exp calculation, now it should correctly scale similar to nearby enemies

+### 0.0.60

--  Auto Gather is now added, you can now let your character automatically gather resources and EXP while AFK, please see tutorial at auto gather interface for more info
+-  Auto Gather is now added, you can now let your character automatically gather resources and EXP while AFK, please see the tutorial at auto gather interface for more info

 ### 0.0.59